“Babe, I gotta pee,”

 It’s a very natural part of nature, peeing.
 And we’re all adults here, so its really not a topic that should scare anyone.
 Initially when we (as in “we,” I mean “we” collectively) begin dating we all close the door behind us, unless you are some sort of animal.
 As we get a bit more comfortable with each other the door remains closed, then the ever “gotta show there was an attempt to close the door but it didn’t make it the whole way” step, and then finally “fuck it, I gotta pee” step and the door doesn’t even get touched.
 It varies with each couple I’m sure.

-Honestly, I don’t think it was very long before the door was left open with Gastro Lovely and myself.
+Honestly, I don’t think it was very long before the door was left open with my girl and me.
 Now, if you’re dropping a stink bomb … uh always close the door.
 Remember we aren’t animals here and it’s important to show your partner you care for them by making sure that if you leave a less than desirable scent behind, you make it palpable by using something to mask the smell (i.e., lite a match or use a spray).

 On a very sophomoric level it can be a bit funny when you hear “WTF!
 Hey what died in here?!”
 Oh and by the way you have less of those situations when you go plant based … at least from my experience.
 (Not based on science).

 So yeah, staying on the restroom subject here, as the title suggests, there is a stage in the relationship that must be treated as part of the restroom etiquette stage.
 I call it the “Asparagus Stage” of the relationship.
 Asparagus, well, it makes your pee smell bad.
 How can something so good for you play such a nasty trick on you?
 Well, you can blame yourself (sorta).
 Our own bodies convert asparagusic acid to sulfur-containing properties that just don’t smell very good.
 These can be noticed in your pee as quickly as 15 minutes and last up to 12-14 hours.
 So there’s that.